Huy Hòa

 $args parameters include the following:

 type: woocommerce_form_field helps you to create fields of different types.
 Below is a list of the types of HTML fields it can generate.
-Surely I don’t need to explain more about these default HTML field types like <input type="number" /> anymore, do I?.
+Surely I don’t need to explain more about these default HTML field types <input type="number" /> anymore, do I?.

 Here is the list that this function supports